roytang/blog/content/posts/2008/04/shadowmoor-prerelease.md

     [Mercy Killing][9]

     were pretty much my only control cards.
-And even though I didn&#8217;t have it,
+And even though I didn&'t have it,

     [Prison Term][10]

     seems pretty strong as well.
-  * I&#8217;m not sure about the BR deck in this format, as their creatures are really puny.
+  * I&'m not sure about the BR deck in this format, as their creatures are really puny.
 If you have the

     [Ashenmoor Liege][11]